ACCESS-NRI/access-hive.org.au/docs/community_resources/workshops_events_archive/access_workshop_2023/training_materials.md

    ```
    If you don't have an `ssh` connection setup for _Gadi_, you can use [ARE's Gadi Terminal](https://are.nci.org.au/pun/sys/shell/ssh/gadi.nci.org.au).

-2. Clone the [ACCESS-NRI 2023 workshop training Github repo](https://github.com/ACCESS-NRI/workshop-training-2023) to your user directory within `/scratch/nf33` on _Gadi_.
+2. Clone the [ACCESS-NRI 2023 workshop training GitHub repo](https://github.com/ACCESS-NRI/workshop-training-2023) to your user directory within `/scratch/nf33` on _Gadi_.
 Depending on whether or not you've used the nf33 project before, your user directory may or may not already exist.
    ```
    mkdir -p /scratch/nf33/$USER
    cd /scratch/nf33/$USER